 Will there be any free time?

-We are leaving Tuesday after 5:15 pm free for you to gather with others.
+We are leaving the evening of Tuesday August 5 free for you to gather with others.
 If you would like recommendations on restaurants or bars, we would be happy to give you some.

 Who may I contact if I have questions?